 Additionally, there are lifestyle factors that can prevent the result from lasting as long as they can, such as smoking, alcohol consumption, and prolonged sun exposure.
 Those planning for treatment should also be aware that their race and genetics can also affect the length of beneficial effects.

 How Many Treatments Are Required?

-The number of treatments required will vary according to the condition being treated, skin’s laxity, the desired degree of correction and the individual’s response to the treatment.
+The number of treatments required will vary according to the condition of the skin’s laxity and the desired degree of correction and the individual’s response to the treatment.
 Most clients see results instantly, and this continues to improve over the course of the following eight weeks.
-Further treatments can be carried out to get better results, although it is uncommon to require more than two treatments.
+Further treatments can be carried out to increase results, although it is uncommon to require more than two treatments.
 Appointments must be spaced out by eight weeks.

 Is There Any Downtime?

 Plasma Skin Tightening has been shown to be a safe treatment due to its non-invasive nature.
 Still, the majority of clients are likely to experience some minor side effects in the 7-10 days following treatment.

 There will be some tiny brown marks that have the appearance of minor scabbing, which are carbon crusts, but in 7-10 days these will flake away, revealing new pink skin beneath.
 Some swelling will be seen (especially in cases of eyelid treatment), but it is likely to only last 3-5 days at most.
 Swelling in the eye area is to be expected for a few days following an upper eyelid treatment.
 To avoid any more serious side effects such as hyperpigmentation, follow the aftercare recommendations given to you by your technician.